datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

 ## Luna Streaming Distribution 2.8.0 1.1.11

-This is a mantenaince release containing important security updates.
+This is a maintenance release containing important security updates.

 List of most notable commits: